 Here’s my tip for making the water bath portion easy: move your baking dish with the filled up ramekins into your oven FIRST.
 Then, using a large measuring cup or ladle, fill up the baking dish with water.
 This will prevent spills and splashing.

 Your baking time is going to vary depending on the type of dish you’ve used.
-I started watching my custards around 30 minutes and found they were done at .
+I started watching my custards around 30 minutes and found they were done shortly after.
 You’ll know they’re done when a toothpick inserted into the center comes out clean.
 Give a dash of nutmeg to the top of each, if so desired.

 Now comes the fun part: eating!
 You can certainly eat these custards warm, but traditionally, they’re served chilled.
 Or you can do what I do: eat one right away, and save another for breakfast!